byronlong99/byronlong99.github.io/_posts/2021-04-16-Console App and Main Method.markdown

 Your name is Billy Bob
 {% endhighlight %}

 You can then type in your first name, press enter, then type your last name, and press enter once again.
-If you typed "Billy", then "Bob" for example, the program would output "Your name is Billy Bob".
+If you typed **"Billy"**, then **"Bob"** for example, the program would output "Your name is **Billy Bob**".